felixhe97/BattleSauder/README.md

 Then depending on OS, run relevant 'activate' script to get into virtual environment.

+After the script has run, you should now be within virtual environment.
+Then:

 ```bash
 cd ..
 pip install -r requirements.txt